wandb/docs/docs/guides/launch/setup-agent-advanced.md

 How you configure the launch agent will depend on numerous factors.
 One of those factors is whether or not the launch agent will build an image for you.

 :::tip
-The W&B launch agent will build an image for you if you provide a Git repo based or artifact based jobs.
+The W&B launch agent will build an image for you if you provide a Git repository based or artifact based jobs.
 :::

 In the simplest use case, you provide an image-based launch job that is executed in a launch queue target environment that has access to your image repository More requirements must be satisfied if you use the launch agent to build images for you.

 ## Builders
-Launch agents build images for W&B artifacts and Git repo sourced jobs.
+Launch agents build images for W&B artifacts and Git repository sourced jobs.
 This means that the launch agent config file (`launch-config.yaml`) must have a builder option specified.
 W&B Launch supports two builders: Kaniko and Docker.

 We suggest that you use either Kaniko or Docker based on the following scenarios: